MusLead/abacus-javaFX/PROGRAMMING.md

 ## TODO
 TODO:
 1. MAKE A TEST APP CIRCULATION!
 ERROR!
-2. I want when the file corrupted while loading the file it could give an alert dialog that this app cannot be loaded!
+2. Problem: I want when the file corrupted while loading the file it could give an alert dialog that this app cannot be loaded!
+-> make the circulation program like